dbstock/binance-limit-order-alerts/README.md

 Read the code before you install this.
 Every single line.
 Plays an audio alert when an order is placed, cancelled, or filled.
+Currently only works on the Advanced trading terminal.
 This is a very bare-bones extension, lacking some of the things you'd expect from an extension published on the Chrome Web Store, such as an icon or pop-up menus for configuration.
 I may or may not add those things but if you want that, let me know.